 We’re keen for this group to grow and to do this we’d need to recruit more beach clean leaders and assistant leaders.

-Mission: While Litter-free Purbeck is working with Litter Free Coast and Sea to stop plastic pollution at source, we will be removing marine litter and dropped litter from our beaches for a while yet.
-We’d love your help whether it’s for two hours a year, or more, so please get in touch.
+Mission: While Litter-free Purbeck is working with Litter Free Dorset to stop plastic pollution at source, we will be removing marine litter and dropped litter from our beaches for a while yet.
+We’d love your help whether it’s for two hours, a year, or more, so please get in touch.

 Please see below details of the number of volunteers we’ve had, and the massive amount of litter we’ve removed at our events.

 TOP TIP: When viewing the table below on a mobile phone turn the phone horizontally or you can slide the table left and right with your finger.